AleksandrovskyV/Cinema4D-Projects/ARND_STRING_ATR_EXT/README.md

 ---

 ### ✨ Key Features
-- 🎲 Randomizes Arnold textures from a selected folder
+- 🎲 Random textures from a selected folder for Arnold Render
 - 🎯 Allows manual selection of a specific texture via index
 - 🧠 Uses String-type User Data for dynamic path control
 - 🧩 Clean Xpresso-based logic, easy to extend